SailonGroup/harvest_apps/invoice_app/INSTALLATION.md

 WKHTMLTOPDF_FOOTER_FONT_SIZE="9"
 ```

-# Using the Final Invoice App
+# Using the Invoice App

 Having completed all of the steps in the Installation Guide, you can run the "invoice_app.sh" script through bash or shell.